aws-samples/aws-modernization-with-exasol/content/5_AdvancedAnalytics/_index.md

 	    ]
 	}

 and name it sagemaker-s3-access.
-For the second policy for this role aearch for and select
+For the second policy for this role search for and select

 	AmazonSageMakerFullAccess